Combine Multiple Workbooks

 Merge Multiple Workbooks – Additional Settings

-Finally, determine in what range the data on each worksheet is located.
+Finally, determine the range in which the data on each worksheet is located.
 If we know their place in the fixed range field, we can set the range, for example, A1 : D10.

-Suppose there isn’t such limitation as choosing the second checkbox.
-As an effect, the VBA code will not consider the worksheet ranges but automatically works with all the information.
+Suppose choosing the second checkbox isn’t a limitation.
+In that case, the VBA code will not consider the worksheet ranges but will automatically work with all the information.

-Suppose we would like to keep the data in its original structure, then leave the “Paste as Values” checkbox blank if you would also like to keep the format (colors, etc.), then mark this checkbox.
+Suppose we want to keep the data in its original structure, then leave the “Paste as Values” checkbox blank.
+If you would also like to keep the format (colors, etc.), mark this checkbox.

 combine-multiple-workbooks-five